REMEMBER TO BOOKMARK NKC

 • Join NKC for service and start chatting with other group members, more about service here: Service - Newcomers Keep Coming

-• Use Alchie Ai/Alchie AL our chatgpt support companion sponsor here: Alchie AI / Alchie AL
+• Use Alchie Ai/Alchie AL our chatgpt support companion sponsor tool here: Alchie AI / Alchie AL

 • Reading NKC's Blogs and joining NKC's Facebook group and Instagram more information here: Blog & Socials - Newcomers Keep Coming